iraadit/template_cpp/README.md

 Magical template for C projects, improves quality of life.

 Released into the public domain so you don't have to bother with crediting this.
+One exception: `cmake/pkg/c_template.svg` is from KDE Choqok because AppImage requires an icon.

 A list of software used can be found in this file.
 For absolute minimum requirements for build steps refer to `cicd/docker_targets/*/bootstrap.sh`.